ThyssenKrupp Data Scientist Salary | €64.8K-€93.3K+ | Levels.fyi

 The median Data Scientist compensation in Germany package at ThyssenKrupp totals €79.3K per year.
-View the base salary, stock, and bonus breakdowns for ThyssenKrupp's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ThyssenKrupp's total compensation packages.
 Last updated: 11/4/2025

 Company